Friday, 11 July 2014

 It turned out that she took exception to our having settled in without her permission.
 I said that the office had been empty but she shouted that we should have rung the bell (which was hidden behind the open door).

 My offer to move if she liked made her even more furious.
 I advised her not to worry, it was normal in other camping grounds to do what we had done.
-Another tirade about our sins.
+There followed another tirade about our sins.

 I was tempted to say that if we had not come voluntarily to the office, she would never have known we were there at all, but I thought she might have a seizure.
 I also refrained from suggesting that she was perhaps in the wrong line of work.
 Meanwhile the other customers were smiling wryly at us, waiting their turn to be abused.